WHERE: Garfield High School (23rd and E. Jefferson St, Seattle)

-Seattle has one of the largest annual Martin Luther King Day Celebrations in the U.S. We honor Rev. Dr. Martin Luther King, Jr., for his work toward racial equality and economic justice for all people, for his commitment to nonviolence, and for his stand against war and militarism.
+Seattle has one of the largest annual Martin Luther King Day Celebrations in the U.S. We honor the Rev. Dr. Martin Luther King, Jr., for his work toward racial equality and toward economic justice for all people, for his commitment to nonviolence, and for his stand against war and militarism.

 Our theme this year "Fight for Your Rights in 2015!" reflects the unfinished work and our commitment to working toward Dr. King's goals.
 As Dr. King said, "Three hundred years of humiliation, abuse and deprivation cannot be expected to find voice in a whisper."

 Equally important to Dr. King, in addition to demanding equal rights, was to conduct the struggle in a principled manner, with self-disciplined activists using nonviolent means.
 Speaking proudly of the demonstrations in Birmingham, Dr. King said that some spectators had thrown bottles, "But the demonstrators remained nonviolent.
 In the face of this resolution and bravery, the moral conscience of the nation was deeply stirred."